github/opensource.guide/sustaining/best-practices.md

 ---
-title: Best Practices for Maintainers
+title: Best practices for maintainers
 next: sustaining/healthy-communities.md
 ---

-In this handbook, we spend plenty of time talking about how to make other people happy.
+We spend plenty of time talking about how to make other people happy.
 But first and foremost, make yourself happy.
-Your happiness and health are the most important requirements of open source work.
-Without them, nothing else matters.
+Maintainer happiness is a non-negotiable requirement for the survival of any open source project.

 As you've probably noticed, a major part of maintaining an active open source project is managing other people.
 While that can be a lot less fun than coding or writing, there are things you can do to make your life easier.